SMUnlimited/AMAI/README.md

 Tested with strawbery perl 5.30 and Tk 804.034

-# Quick Build And Install
+*You may need to run as an administrator if you have issues with maps not displaying any teams.

+## Build
 - Use *makeTFT.bat* to create the scripts for the AI.
 - Run *InstallTFTToMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
 - Run up a custom game and select the map to play.

+## VS AI Build
+- This special version will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.
+- Use *makeVAITFT.bat* to create the AMAI vs AI scripts.
+- Run *InstallTFTToMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.

-## ROC Build And Install
+## ROC Build
+- This version is intended to be played in the original ROC (Reigns of Chaos) version of the game.
+This version is currently not supported in 1.32+.
 - Use *makeROC.bat* to create the ROC scripts.
 - Run *InstallROCtoMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
-- This version is intended to be played in the ROC version of the game.
-This version is currently not supported in 1.32+.

-## VS AI Build And Install
-- Use *makeVAITFT.bat* to create the AMAI vs AI scripts.
-- Run *InstallTFTToMap.bat "C:\mymap.w3m"* to install the AI scripts to Warcraft 3 maps.
-- This special version will make *odd* teams run with AMAI and *even* teams run with the standard blizzard AI.

 # Features
 - **Personality Profiles**: Each AI opponent has a set profile which modifies how it reacts or plays the game.
 Some can be real chickens and never dare to attack you while others will rush you down.